 Why Does a Pressure Washer Need Pump Oil?

 Pump oil is necessary for a pressure washer performance.
 The oil works as a lubricant to keep all mechanical elements working properly.
 Lubrication reduces internal friction and the wear and tear of parts as they move.
-Pressure washers in Chicago require pump oil to prevent damage and possible mechanical failures.
+Pressure washers in require pump oil to prevent damage and possible mechanical failures.